 So take courage.
 What you're doing is important, and things will get better.
-If you need some extra help, don't hesitate to contact Focus on the Family's Counseling Department.
+If you need some extra help, don't hesitate to contact Focus on the Family's Counseling department.
 Our licensed Christian counselors would be more than happy to discuss your situation with you over the phone.
-You can contact them at this number.

 Effective Biblical Discipline